 29 September 2020

-From 1291 to 1798, the thirteen sovereign cantons of the Confederation were a German-speaking alliance.
+The thirteen sovereign cantons of the Confederation (1513-1798) was a German-speaking alliance.
 Fribourg, founded in the twelfth century, was the only French-German speaking canton.
 Multilingual Switzerland was a creation of the French occupier in 1798.

 The hegemony of German disappeared.
 The Helvetic Republic (1798-1803) recognised the equality of the Italian, French and German languages.
 Laws and decrees were published in German, Italian and French.

-Switzerland was thus the first trilingual nation-state in Europe.
+Switzerland was the first trilingual nation-state in Europe.